-Support Vector Machine
+Support Vector Machines

 An algorithm that uses machine learning theory to maximize predictive accuracy while automatically avoiding over-fit to the data.
-Support vector machines can make predictions with sparse data, that is, in domains that have a large number of predictor columns and relatively few rows, as is the case with bioinformatics data.
-Support vector machine can be used for classification, regression, and anomaly detection.
+Support Vector Machines can make predictions with sparse data, that is, in domains that have a large number of predictor columns and relatively few rows, as is the case with bioinformatics data.
+Support Vector Machines can be used for classification, regression, and anomaly detection.